-You need few hours in the kitchen to make this meal, but a lot of this time is having the beef simmer (with a lid on), on the stove.
-So you can use that time and do something else.
-Alternatively you can use the oven.
-I’ve had a lot of interest lately for soups and stews, and I’m not surprised, these warm, comfort dishes are what we need for the cold season.
+You need a few hours in the kitchen to make this meal, but a lot of this time is having the beef simmer (with a lid on), on the stove.
+So you can use that time to do something else.
+Alternatively, you can use the oven.
+I’ve had a lot of interest lately in soups and stews, and I’m not surprised, these warm, comfort dishes are what we need for the cold season.

 About the mushrooms, cremini are the best, and I chose the smaller size because I like to have some of them whole, but you can use bigger ones and cut them in chunks.
 I know some people are not big fans of mushroom texture, in that case you can even cut them smaller.

 Some of the recipes use bacon and much more beef than I used, but I wanted to keep it clean and plant paradox friendly, which means more veggies and less meat.
 Have you ever heard the word ‘condimeat‘?
 It’s used to describe the use of meat as a condiment, not as the main ingredient.
 Just make sure your meat is 100% grass-fed.

 Serve the stew with a lot of veggies, purees and salads and you will get the best of both worlds: ‘plant centered’ and ‘paleo’.
 I love to serve stews with steamed broccoli and puree.

 My husband, who eats what I cook but it’s not strictly following the plant paradox program, likes to eat his portion with Indian basmati rice (which is the best rice, approved for the plant paradox phase 3, especially if it’s cooked, cooled and reheated, as it becomes a resistant starch).

 You will see below that carrot has two separate entries in the ingredient list.
 That’s not a mistake.
 The first chopped vegetables you start with (red onion, carrot and celery) will be discarded after the beef is done, and new pieces of carrots will be added (just in case you wonder).